parazyd/amprolla/README.md

 Dependencies
 ------------

-amprolla requires at least Python 3.5, and some external modules for it.
+amprolla requires at least Python 3.4, and some external modules for it.

-### Devuan Ascii/Debian Stretch
+### Devuan/Debian

 ```
 rsync gnupg2 python3-requests python3-gnupg